 The GW Board of Trustees approved the recommendation that October 11th be recognized as Founder's Day for the Law School.
-A special University Convocation was to be held to recognize the event.
+A special University Convocation was held to recognize the event.

-The Trustees adopted a recommendation to initiate construction of the Law Library.
+The Trustees adopted a recommendation to initiate the construction of the Law Library.